Articles categorized as: link to Precaution Advocacy index

 PAHO asked us to combine a primer on risk communication with a primer on avian influenza.
 The resulting article talks about the challenge of alerting the public to bird flu risks, then offers ten risk communication principles, each illustrated with bird flu examples.
 The PDF file also includes the cover, an editor’s note entitled “Communication: risky business,” and the contents page.
 (Note the confusion of “bird flu” with pandemic flu in this 2005 article – and this blurb, also written in 2005.)

-(A Spanish language edition is also available.
-There is also an online version (same text, but easier to read than a PDF file) posted on the PAHO website.
+(There is an online version (same text, but easier to read than a PDF file) posted on the PAHO website.
 The entire issue is also there.

 • Pandemic Influenza Risk Communication: The Teachable Moment